Featured Posts

 The reality is that a decision to not buy from you is a decision – and the worst possible outcome!
 It’s the result of a poor sales process or poor execution of the process (and lack of proper management).

-If your salesperson doesn't understand why the prospect will buy, sales management is to blame, not that potential customer.
-Your salesperson doesn't determine what is a real opportunity.
+If your salesperson doesn’t understand why the prospect will buy, sales management is to blame, not that potential customer.
+Your salesperson doesn’t determine what is a real opportunity.
 A prospect that puts you through this experience has just taken your resources and wasted your time.
-I would rather lose two of three deals to a competitor than to a “no decision” because if it is lost to the competition, the prospect saw sufficient value in the solution to take action and change how they do business.
+I would rather lose two of three deals to a competitor than to no decision because if it is lost to the competition, the prospect saw sufficient value in the solution to take action and change how they do business.

 For a company to change how it does business, the prospect needs to know what’s in it for them to buy.
-This reason has to be related to dollars: i.e., reduced cost, avoided cost or increased revenue.
+This reason has to be related to dollars; i.e., reduced cost, avoided cost, or increased revenue.
 If you are asking a company to pay $150,000 for your product/service, the value to them had better be greater than $150,000.
 Certainly, no one would knowingly spend $150,000 to solve a $50,000 problem!

 Salespeople, with the support of strong sales leaders, identify which opportunities are likely to close and which will likely go to the decision-making void.
 They do this by determining the business issue, the value to the prospect of changing, and the critical level of the need.
 Or, in the language of business, what the expected return on investment (ROI) is to purchase your proposed solution.
 These experienced salespeople identify the real opportunities and quickly put the others nicely off the forecast.
 When a sales team is run like this, it usually does not have a very high percentage of “no decision” outcomes.